Alex Wheatle (film)

 Alex Wheatle is a 2020 historical drama film directed by Steve McQueen and co-written by McQueen and Alastair Siddons.
 It stars Sheyi Cole as Alex Wheatle, a Black British novelist who was sentenced to a term of imprisonment after the 1981 Brixton uprising.
 The film was released as part of the anthology series Small Axe on BBC One on 6 December 2020 and on Amazon Prime Video on 11 December 2020.

+Plot

+After enduring a childhood in a predominantly white foster home devoid of love or familial bonds, Alex Wheatle, a young Black man, finds himself in Brixton.
+Here, he not only experiences a sense of community for the first time in his life but also uncovers a profound passion for music.
+However, Brixton proves to be a tinderbox, and following the three days of unrest in April 1981, he is incarcerated.
+Yet, within the confines of prison, Alex stumbles upon unexpected opportunities.
+Encouraged by his fellow inmate Simeon to broaden his horizons, the young man discovers a love for literature and begins to cultivate a certain level of education.